rantahar/introduction-to-mpi/_episodes/12-profiling.md

 >
 {: .challenge}

->## Note on the Linux Subsystem
+>## Note on the Windows Subsystem for Linux
 >
+> Unfortunately the kernel interface provided by the Windows Subsystem for Linux
-> Unfortunately the linux subsystem kernel does not support the hardware level profiling.
+> does not support the hardware level profiling.
-> If you are running of the subsystem you have significantly less information.
+> If you are running inside the Subsystem you have significantly less information.
 > In a moment we will see ways of getting more information even in this case,
 > but the best option is the first two commands on an HPC cluster and examine
 > the results on your personal computer.